Dairy & Eggs

 - Best Selling

-And vegan dairy alternatives don’t stop at milk!
-At PlantX, we have a huge range of vegan yoghurts, vegan cheese and, even, vegan whipped cream!
+And dairy alternatives don’t stop at milk!
+At PlantX, we have a huge range of yoghurts, cheese and, even, whipped cream!
 All delicious, convenient plant-based alternatives that make vegan home cooking easy!

-When it comes to vegan eggs, we’re probably all quite used to reaching for vegan egg substitutes for our baking (more on that later!).
-But increasingly, the food industry is coming up with more and more plant-based eggs - vegan eggs that look and taste just like a chicken’s egg, like Orgran’s Vegan Easy Egg.
-Buy vegan eggs for a convenient and easy way to go plant-based, whether you’re just switching over to a plant-based lifestyle or a veteran vegan just looking to shake things up a bit.
+When it comes to eggs, we’re probably all quite used to reaching for egg substitutes for our baking (more on that later!).
+But increasingly, the food industry is coming up with more and more plant-based eggs eggs that look and taste just like a chicken’s egg, like Orgran’s Easy Egg.
+Buy eggs for a convenient and easy way to go plant-based, whether you’re just switching over to a plant-based lifestyle or a veteran vegan just looking to shake things up a bit.

 It truly is an egg-citing time to be a vegan!

-Pros & Cons of Vegan Dairy & Egg Products?
+Pros & Cons of Dairy & Egg Products?

 Nutritionally, plant-based milk is rich in vitamins and minerals and most are lower in fat, compared to their animal-based counterparts.
 They also contain a healthy combination of mono- and polyunsaturated fats.